 Four of us headed out to the farm at 3 am to start crushing the Orange Muscat while it was still cold enough outside to freeze the water in the berries and concentrate their flavours.
 Less than 15°F is the ideal temperature for this operation, so we only had till 8 am process it all.

 For about 5 hours, we shoveled the frozen, wet, sticky grapes into the press and collected the precious juice.
-Anything left sitting in the open air froze in minutes: we had icicles forming on the press itself!
+Our gloves got so wet they became useless and had to dry off in the shop; fingers became almost too stiff and cold to feel.
+No amount of winter coats and hats seemed to be enough to keep the cold out, and anything left sitting in the open air froze in minutes: we had icicles forming on the press itself!